 Help others.
 Humans are social creatures.
 We’re not supposed to isolate ourselves, but that’s what we do on a daily basis.
 We aren’t saying you have to become a full fledged volunteer, but make it a point to find some way to help something that matters to you.
 If you aren’t feeling, the social aspect so much today, find a project that allows you to better your surroundings.
 Studies say that about 100 hours each year, or about ten working days, is the magic number.

 Quit commuting.
 We know this is far easier said than done, but shortening or at least altering your commute is an underutilized happiness booster.
 If you’re commuting simply for the sake of a bigger house, realize that it isn’t worth the sitting time in traffic that you aren’t spending at said house.
 If you can’t shorten it, find a more scenic route to take so you aren’t staring at a million tail lights around you.

 Look at what you can reassign.
 This too, is one of those more difficult habits to change.
 We’re encouraged to continuously go and do more in the name of income and making a better life, but that does you no good if you’re upset all of the time.

 Becoming a happier person takes time.
 Although you don’t realize it, becoming an unhappy person took time, too.
-Overall happiness begins with changing small habits, and those small changes will add up into a happier you.
+Overall happiness begins with changing small habits, and these 4 Simple Hacks to Be More Happy will add up into a happier you.